Conservation and Management

-Besides research conducted by CDFW biologists, CDFW is responsible for permitting and overseeing all mountain lion research occurring in California.
-Qualified individuals, educational institutions, governmental agencies or nongovernmental organizations may apply to CDFW for a permit to conduct scientific research involving mountain lions.
+CDFW conducts its own research for the conservation and management of mountain lions.
+CDFW is also responsible for permitting and overseeing all mountain lion research occurring in California.
+Qualified individuals, educational institutions, governmental agencies or nongovernmental organizations may apply for a scientific collection permit to conduct scientific research involving mountain lions.

 Specimen Possession / Taxidermy

-The passage of the California Wildlife Protection Act of 1990 (Proposition 117) by California voters established that mountain lions are a specially protected mammal in California, and that it is unlawful to possess, transport, import or sell any mountain lion or part or product thereof (including taxidermy mounts).
+The passage of the California Wildlife Protection Act of 1990 (Proposition 117) by California voters established that mountain lions are a "specially protected mammal" in California.
+It is unlawful to possess, transport, import or sell any mountain lion or part or product thereof (including taxidermy mounts).
 An exception to this law exists for possessing or selling taxidermied mountain lions or mountain lion parts:

-No person may sell or possess any mountain lion, part or product thereof, unless he is in possession of a valid, nontransferable permit issued by the department.
-A permit shall be issued by the department only to:
+No person may sell or possess any mountain lion, part or product thereof, unless s/he is in possession of a valid, nontransferable permit issued by the department.
+A permit shall be issued by CDFW with the following stipulations:

-- any person who can demonstrate that the mountain lion, part or product thereof, was in his possession on or before June 6, 1990; or
+- Any person who can demonstrate that the mountain lion, part or product thereof, was in his/her possession on or before June 6, 1990; or